-The Ski Level Three Certification is for instructors wanting to progress within the snowsports industry to teaching students in all-mountain situations.
-The Level Three Ski Instructor is fully-certified to teach all levels up to advanced/experts skiers.
-The minimum requirements for the Level Three Certification is Ski Level Two or an equivalent foreign qualification.
+The Ski Level Three Certification is for instructors wanting to progress within the Snowsports industry to teaching students in all-mountain situations.
+The Level Three Ski Instructor is certified to teach all levels up to advanced/expert skiers.

 Certification resource: The NZSIA Ski Instructor’s Manual is required reading for this course.

-Pre-requisites: You must be an associate member or full member and have Ski Level Two Certification or foreign equivalent (see our FAQs).
+- You must be an associate member or full member

-Candidates’ skiing is assessed during the four-day exam and will include demonstrations, tasks, plus on and off-piste free runs.
-The teaching is assessed during two minimum 40-minute long lesson presentations for advanced and expert skiers to other members of the group.
-Candidates’ movement analysis lesson planning skills, and technical knowledge are assessed indoors during a 40 minute session via a video clip followed by a Technical discussion with two examiners.
+Candidates’ skiing is assessed during the 4-day exam and will include demonstrations, skill drills, plus on and off-piste skiing.
+The teaching is assessed during two minimum 40-minute-long lesson presentations for advanced and expert skiers to other members of the group.
+Candidates’ movement analysis, lesson planning skills, and technical knowledge are assessed indoors during a 40-minute session using a video clip, followed by a technical discussion with two examiners.

-Click here for Level Three analysis training videos.
+Click here for NZSIA Level Three Practice Videos

 Name: Michelle Simpson

-Course and Resort: Ski Level Three at Treble Cone
+Course and Resort: Ski Level Three Certification at Treble Cone

 Name: Thomas “Spider” Griffiths

-Course and Resort: Ski Level Three at Mt Hutt
+Course and Resort: Ski Level Three Certification at Mt Hutt

 I won’t say its been a happy process over the years with so many ‘near misses’, but to have gained the Stage Two I feel I have really made a great improvement personally and would like to say a big thank you to all the Trainers, and my colleagues for putting up with my temper tantrums!
 I am currently in transit back to Switzerland once again and am looking forward to another great skiing year and returning to NZ in ’09!”